FPGAwars/apio/docs/project-file.md

 ### format-verible-options

-The optional `format-verible-options` option allows to control the operation of the `apio format` command by specifying additional options to the underlying Verible formatter.
+The optional `format-verible-options` string list option allows to control the operation of the `apio format` command by specifying additional options to the underlying Verible formatter.